clever-code-007/notification_permissions/README.md

-For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference. to check for and ask for Notification Permissions on iOS and Android.
 ![Screenshot_1632549219](https://user-images.githubusercontent.com/76934359/134760276-7b88eaa5-f9b9-4ce4-9433-660a47f24c1b.png)
 ![Screenshot_1632549222](https://user-images.githubusercontent.com/76934359/134760277-d46eca32-5c7e-4a8f-a39c-2338545caf4d.png)
 ![Screenshot_1632549225](https://user-images.githubusercontent.com/76934359/134760279-27d70a4a-931e-49e1-98c1-fc966a4497dc.png)